SarahChen0401/hello-world/README.md

 # hello-world
-Hello!
+Hello, guys!
-This is Sarah Chen, a princess from Earth.
+This is the second time na!
-Nice to meet you all~
+How do you do na~